adamelliotfields/gradio-diffusion/usage.md

 * `man, portrait, (blue eyes)0.9, close-up`

 Note that `++` is `1.1^2` (and so on).
 See [syntax features](https://github.com/damian0815/compel/blob/main/doc/syntax.md) to learn more and read [Civitai](https://civitai.com)'s guide on [prompting](https://education.civitai.com/civitais-prompt-crafting-guide-part-1-basics/) for best practices.

-You can also press the `🎲` button to generate a random prompt.

 #### Arrays